brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 ## "A long, hard, awkward stare"

-On the same [forum page](https://talk.macpowerusers.com/t/ulysses-having-issues-with-icloud-sync-15-20-groups-with-sheets-not-downloading/9662) where I'd found the fix, multiple other posters said they, too, had gone through similar Ulysses/iCloud SNAFUs---in some cases, years ago.
+On the same [forum page](https://talk.macpowerusers.com/t/ulysses-having-issues-with-icloud-sync-15-20-groups-with-sheets-not-downloading/9662) where I'd found the fix, multiple other posters said they, too, had gone through similar Ulysses/iCloud SNAFUs --- in some cases, years ago.

 To me, that meant what I'd experienced was essentially a known bug in the very Ulysses/iCloud seamlessness that I'd celebrated in blissful ignorance for months.